AP Physics Cheat Sheet 2026

 | $T = \frac{1}{f}$ | Period and frequency are reciprocals |

-| $T_{pendulum} = 2\pi\sqrt{\frac{L}{g}}$ | Period of simple pendulum; independent of mass |
+| $T_{pendulum} = 2\pi\sqrt{\frac{L}{g}}$ | Period of simple pendulum; independent of mass and amplitude |

-| $T_{spring} = 2\pi\sqrt{\frac{m}{k}}$ | Period of mass-spring system |
+| $T_{spring} = 2\pi\sqrt{\frac{m}{k}}$ | Period of mass-spring system; independent of amplitude |

-| $f_{beat} = |f_1 - f_2|$ | Beat frequency |
+| $f_{beat} = |f_1 - f_2|$ | Beat frequency between two sources |

 Fluids P1 P2